Nuo Ivy Liu

 email: ivliu@arcinstitute.org

-Hi!
-I am Nuo Liu (刘诺), people also know me as Ivy.
-I am a computational biology researcher, pursuing my Ph.D. in Computational and Systems Biology (CSB) at MIT under the guidance of Professor Alex Shalek.
-My research at the Shalek lab has span across multiple areas, all focused on development and application of single-cell technologies (experimental and computational) to better understand perturbation response on human cellular systems.
-I have been supported by NIH training grant and internal graduate student fellowship through the Koch Institute at MIT.
-At MIT, I have been involved with student organizations including MIT-CHIEF, Graduate Student Council External Affairs Board, and graduate application assistance program for CSB.
+I completed my Ph.D. in Computational and Systems Biology (CSB) at MIT under the guidance of Professor Alex Shalek.
+My research at the Shalek Lab spanned multiple areas focused on the development and application of single-cell technologies (experimental and computational) to better understand perturbation responses in human cellular systems.
+I was supported by the NIH training grant and an internal graduate student fellowship through the Koch Institute at MIT.
+At MIT, I was involved with student organizations including MIT-CHIEF, Graduate Student Council External Affairs Board, and the graduate application assistance program for CSB.